Niraj-Amatya/Unscramble-The-Scramble/documentation/software-develeopment-plan.md

 ### **Describe at a high level what the application will do**
 The application is basically word guessing game for the kids.
 It allows two users two play together.
-One is the guesser of the of word and another is the provider of the word.
-The provider word will be shuffled into meaningless word and the guesser now has to guess the right word.
+One is the guesser of the word and another is the provider of the word.
+The provider's word will be shuffled into meaningless word and the guesser now has to guess the right word.

 The game allows users especially kids entertain and engaged.
 And at the same time makes learning and remembering the words fun and interesting.
-Also, this game has competitive factor as well as users will compete against each other and has to score higher to win another player.
+Also, this game has competitive factor as well, as users will compete against each other and has to score higher to win another player.